lagachea/ft_ping/README.md

 quit gracefully on SIGINT

 ### My next goal is:
-to do the arg parsing and option handling
 -v adds:
     <!-- print info about socket and ai family before sending packets -->
     ident at each response print